Publish, Share, and Preserve Your Data

 Baldwin, Bruce G. et al. (2017), A subset of Californian vascular plant species recognized by Baldwin et al. (2017), corresponding to to the “large and intermediate-sized genera” studied by Stebbins & Major (1965), v3, Dataset, https://dx.doi.org/10.6078/D1B885

-UC Davis offers several platforms to meet researchers’ needs to store and share data while working on them.
-For a full list of tools, refer to the Information and Education Technology website.
-Note that storage is not preservation.
+UC Davis offers several platforms to meet researchers’ needs to store and share data while working on them, under the banner of AggieCloud.

 |Box for UC Davis||Cloud file storage and collaboration|